 Sometimes, you may know that you need an attorney immediately.
 Other times, you may discover that you need more assistance than expected as you pursue your claim.

 Ideally, you should get in touch with a car accident lawyer as soon after your accident as possible to maximize the benefit of working with an attorney.
 You should call in a car accident lawyer when:

 If you plan to handle your car accident claim on your own, make sure that you take photos of the damage to your vehicle, the scene of the accident, and any injuries you suffered ahead of time.
 Having photo evidence can help validate and prove your case.

 Adjusters will need evidence to evaluate your case before any settlement discussions take place.
 Typically, a car accident victim should furnish the adjuster for the negligent person the following:

 Only after an adjuster is certain of liability and has a handle on your damages will an offer be extended.
-Many times, a negotiation is stalled simply because the adjuster has not interviewed their insured.
+Negotiation is often stalled simply because the adjuster has not interviewed their insured.
 It can be very frustrating to the victim, but in Texas, the other person’s insurance company owes you no duty.

-So do not expect the adjuster to care about the inconvenience to you of a delay.
+So do not expect the adjuster to care about the delay’s inconvenience.
 You may need to obtain a rental car or other transportation on your own in the event of a delay.